 On the face of it, it’s a duet.
 But it has parts where each singer sings his/her own tune separately and yet together, two parallel tracks that never submerge the other, never overshadow.
 Simply put, it’s a game in music in perfect harmony and sublime love.

-Geeta Dutt begins with just the Doo-Wop, whimsical and thoughtful.
-It isn’t a song yet but the Doo-Wop of the mukhda itself is musical with Nutan complimenting Geeta with perfect expressions.
+Geeta Dutt begins with just the whimsical and thoughtful recitation of the opening lines.
+It isn’t a song yet but the rendition of the mukhda itself is musical with Nutan complementing Geeta with perfect expressions.
 The suave and smart Dev Anand ponders for a moment and then picks up the cue with Rafi as the matching voice, playfully stringing the lines in tune.

 Who else but Geeta can be as emotive, making the words sound as soft as feather, as lyrical as the rain and as delicate as the finest glass.
 Music maestro SD Burman must have asked her to make her voice swoon to the words because that’s exactly what Nutan does on screen…well, almost!

 One is amazed at the sheer brilliance of rhythm of the music director and arranger and pure expertise of the singers.
 Needless to say, it is extremely difficult to sing a parallel different tune, even as the aalap, and both Geeta and Rafi do an awe-inspiring job.